CoinFabrik/scout/docs/docs/detectors/3-reentrancy.md

 ### What it does

-This linting rule checks whether the 'check-effect' interaction pattern has been properly followed by code that invokes a contract that may call back the original one.
+This linting rule checks whether the 'check-effects-interaction' pattern has been properly followed by any code that invokes a contract that may call back to the original one.

 ### Why is this bad?